creoapp/documentation/docs/drafts/Label.md

 A label describes an onscreen interface element or provides a short message.
 Although people can’t edit labels, they can sometimes copy the content of labels.
-Labels can display any amount of static text, but are best kept short.
+Labels can display any amount of static text but are best kept short.

 ![Label](images/label1.png)